toni-mo/bootstrap-grid/README.md

 8.3%|16.6%|25%|33.3%|41.6%|50%|58.3%|66.6%|75%|83.3%|91.6%|100%|

 ### Nested Columns
-You can create nested columns.
-Each can be divided into *12* smaller columns.
-The following table provides you with example of nesting.
+You can create nested columns. **Each can be divided into 12 smaller columns**.
+The following table provides you with example of possible nesting.

 .col-12|.col-12|.col-12|.col-10|.col-6
 ------|------|------|------|------|